HL7/fhircast-docs/input/pagecontent/2-9-GetCurrentContext.md

-> Implementer feedback is solicited around this topic.
+> Implementer feedback is solicited on the GetCurrentContext operation

-In some situations, subscribers may want to verify the current context.
+In some situations, Subscribers may want to verify the current context.
 This section defines a method in which the current context can be retrieved using a GET call.
 The Hub responds to this GET request with the most recently communicated open event.

 Hubs MAY support returning the current context of a session, as defined below.

-### Get current context Request
+### Get Current Context Request

 The requester makes an HTTP GET call to the following URL: